 The Tractive GPS relies mainly on GPS technology to calculate the location of your furry friend.
 Therefore, the tracker is approximately as accurate as current GPS technology.
 No GPS system is 100% precise - GPS signals provide an average accuracy of about 7.8 meters in perfect conditions.

-What can do if I have concerns about the accuracy of my Tractive GPS tracker?
+What can I do if I have concerns about the accuracy of my Tractive GPS tracker?

-Taking into consideration the standard accuracy of GPS technology, it is important to also be aware of the other factors which could decrease the accuracy of your Tractive GPS device.
+Taking into consideration the standard accuracy of GPS technology, it is important to also be aware of other factors that could decrease the accuracy of your Tractive GPS device.
 Some cases of GPS inaccuracy are considered normal under certain circumstances due to the nature of the technology.
-However, GPS inaccuracy may also indicate a hardware malfunction, in which case, the tracker must be replaced.

 Despite these limitations, you should still have confidence that you will be able to locate your pet accurately when needed.